 It is the last sport represented today… Candidates gather around the selected coconut trees.
 The principle is simple: climbing to the top of a 20m high coconut tree in a minimum of time while their feet are linked with a creeper.
 Bang, the competition starts!
 By the time I detect where these guys are they have already reached the top of the trees!
 Waow!
 What a show!

 This day has been full of emotions and discoveries.
-The “aitos” (warriors in Tahitian) would make any sportsman jealous with their strength and will!
-Tomorrow will be held the Va’a races (local outriggers) and the fruits carrier race…It should be another impressive day!
+The “aito” (warriors) would make any sportsman jealous with their strength and will!
+Tomorrow, the Va’a races (local outriggers) and the fruits carrier race…It should be another impressive day!